fmmochtar/pbb-kalk-win/README.md

 **A simple PBB (Pajak Bumi dan Bangunan) calculator written in C#.**

-This program is one of my first C# project intended as final project for Basics of Computer Programming practices.
+This program is one of my first C# project intended as final project for Basics of Computer Programming lab practices.

 ##### What it does